Wisconsin knows fear, and it goes beyond Brett Favre interception flashbacks and running out of Miller Lite.

 212 Wisconsin Ave., Oconomowoc

 If Stephen King’s It wasn’t scary enough for you, or you just really like clowns (for some reason), then The Dark Carnival calls you.
 With more than 40 rooms, it’s one of the largest haunts in the state, plenty of space to hold dozens of nightmare-inducing carnies.
-General admission is $18; pay an extra $7 to skip the line with a fast pass.
+General admission is $18.

 7900 W Crystal Ridge Drive, Franklin